 However, whether or not problems do exist on the contract, a key responsibility of the COR is to maintain communication with the CO regarding contract administration activities and to provide the CO with periodic, written performance or status reports.
 These reports give the CO important information about contract deliverables, contractor's technical and progress reports, contract payment and other matters.
-A sample of a performance status report is shown in Exhibit 14-5.
 This report may be adapted to specific needs in consultation with the CO.

 - (a) Routine Reporting: Normally when there are no significant events to warrant special reporting from COR to CO/COR, intervals of one month are sufficient between written reports. - (b) Non-routine Reporting: Whenever exceptional events occur during the course of the contract, the COR shall generate a non-routine performance status report giving the appropriate details of the specific event.
 For example, non-routine reports should be submitted when inadequate work is noted, when all required work has been accomplished, and when the final invoice has been received and processed.
 The CO may also request non-routine reports from the COR. - (c) Property Reporting: Contractors must furnish annual reports of BPA-furnished property, and property purchased with Government funds by August 31 of each year.
-CORs will review these reports, and indicate their receipt and acceptability on Exhibit 14-5.
+CORs will review these reports, and indicate their receipt and acceptability.
 This will include a determination that the property is still required by the contractor.